Tim Tebow: 2008 season

 Before the 2007 season had even come to a close, Florida coach Urban Meyer stated that he would likely use two quarterbacks during the 2008 season to take some of the workload off of Tebow's shoulders.
 Tebow led the Gators in rushing in 2007 but also had to play through a bruised shoulder and broken non-throwing hand.
 Before the 2008 season even started, Tebow had his name pulled from consideration for the Playboy Preseason All-American team because it conflicted with his Christian beliefs.

+On September 27, 2008, in the fourth week of the season, the undefeated No. 4 Gators lost to unranked Ole Miss at home, despite being 22-point favorites.
+After the game, Tebow delivered a speech to the media, later known as "The Promise" and later regarded as one of the most iconic speeches in college football history.
+In this speech, Tebow apologized for the loss and promised he and the team would do better.
+He would keep good on this promise, as the Gators would not lose another game for the rest of the season.

 On November 1, 2008, playing against Georgia, Tebow ran for his 37th rushing touchdown, breaking the school record previously held by former Florida running back Emmitt Smith.
 Tebow helped lead the Gators to a 12–1 record in 2008.
 After clinching the SEC East title, the team played for and won the SEC title in the 2008 SEC Championship Game against Alabama.
 The win secured the #2 ranking in the final BCS standings, which earned the Gators the chance to play #1 ranked Oklahoma in the 2009 BCS National Championship Game, which they won 24–14.
+He led the SEC in pass completion percentage and passing touchdowns.

 Tebow finished third in the 2008 Heisman Trophy voting, with Oklahoma quarterback Sam Bradford taking the top spot followed by Texas quarterback Colt McCoy, despite Tebow receiving the most first-place votes.
 He won the Maxwell Award in 2008, only the second player to ever win the award twice.
+He won the Manning Award, Maxwell Award, and SEC Offensive Player of the Year.

-On January 11, 2009, at a national championship celebration held at Ben Hill Griffin Stadium, Tebow announced that he would not make himself eligible for the 2009 NFL Draft, but would instead return for his senior season at Florida.
+On January 11, 2009, at a national championship celebration held at Ben Hill Griffin Stadium, Tebow announced that he would not make himself eligible for the 2009 NFL draft, but would instead return for his senior season at Florida.
 A day later, he had surgery on his right shoulder to remove a bone spur in an effort to reduce chronic inflammation.